lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup3.md

-### Forecast on PU Learning
+### Forecast on Type 2 Data Mask

-Let's solve PU Learning (Positive-Unlabeled Learning), it's a problem only has a portion of positive labels and have the rest of positive class or other classes unlabeled.
+Now let's solve PU Learning (Positive-Unlabeled Learning) problem, it only has a portion of positive labels and the rest of data is unlabeled.
 We will show you a DIY PU learning solution and then compare with sklearn built-in PU learning solution.
-Let's understand how does the solution work!

 The data used in this experiment has 90% records masked, so only 10% records kept the original positive labels.
 Among all the masked data, there are 58.50% negative and 41.50% positive records.